 Ongoing work with Powers Strategy Circle(SM) a goal assessment tool that helps students and families identify success strategies, potential barriers and solutions, expected outcomes, personal commitments, potential strategy partners, and deadlines for a great college experience.
 This tool helps uncover hidden keys for success that most families have not yet discovered.

-Bi-Weekly email and/or verbal communication with families updating them on the progress and helping them shape their best, next step in the negotiating process.
+Bi-Weekly and reasonable email and/or verbal communication with families updating them on the progress and helping them shape their best, next step in the negotiating process.

-Recruiting Package - Additional Services Available - Platinum Level
+Recruiting Package - Additional Services Available

-Intensive live training with Coach Powers to modify any movement or skill inefficiencies prior to recording of Skill Segment Recruiting video
+Intensive live training with Coach Powers to modify any movement or skill inefficiencies prior to recording of Skill Segment Recruiting video (see Private Training (LINK))

 SmartSearch College Admissibility and Affordability counseling.
 This unique program allows families to identify the best possible match from the standpoint of both academic admissions standards as well as financial support capacity.
 Families can search for a right fit college or enter favorite college choices and SmartSearch will provide easy-to-understand analysis and ranking for the best fit choices.

+Certified Financial Planner(TM) and Certified College Financial Analyst Financial Counseling - reasonable costs vary depending on a range of services needed.

-Email contact of applicable state/regional/national college programs
+Mass mail email services - for broader and more pro-active college searches, we can provide contact information of applicable state/regional/national college programs